 Regarding the Use of Technology and Information Resources

-The policies and guidelines outlined in this document apply to the entire University of Richmond community: students, faculty, staff, and sponsored guests.
+The policies and guidelines outlined in this document apply to the entire University of Richmond community: students, faculty, staff, sponsored affiliates and campus visitors who avail themselves of the University's visitor wireless network (VisitUR).
 These policies and guidelines are subject to change as technology and state and federal laws develop and change.
 Suggestions or comments on these policies are welcomed and should be sent to the Vice President for Information Services at firstname.lastname@example.org.

 - Responsible Use of University Information and Computing Resources